 Due to the dangerous nature of withdrawal symptoms, you should only detox at a licensed facility.
 This way, medical professionals can monitor your progress 24/7.
 We at Brentwood Springs closely supervise our detox patients, ensuring they remain stable and receive the appropriate medical attention should any complications arise.
 Additionally, we administer specific medications to help you taper off of drug use in a safe and comfortable manner, instead of you quitting cold turkey.

 Not only does undergoing detox at home pose risks, but it also leads to a higher rate of relapse.
 This is because cravings and withdrawal symptoms can quickly get out of hand.
 Lastly, without medications to ease these side effects, you are more likely to cave and start using again in order to find relief.

 What to Expect in Fentanyl Detox in Nashville, TN

 Brentwood Detox offers a specialized fentanyl detox program for our clients.
 It is the first step in treating fentanyl addiction, as it helps our clients to better focus on their addiction treatment program.
 After a thorough assessment by our expert addiction treatment team, we will create a custom plan that takes into account how long you have been addicted, if you are taking other drugs, and if there are any other underlying mental or physical health concerns.

 While in treatment, we monitor your vital signs and administer the appropriate medication to help relieve symptoms.
 Addiction specialists will be on call to ensure that your comfort and safety needs are met.
 Most clients are in our Nashville detox for 5 to 7 days, though some may need 10 or more days of treatment for maximum effectiveness.

 Medication-Assisted Therapy in Nashville, TN

 When it comes to treating fentanyl detox withdrawal symptoms, there are several different treatment options that can be used, depending on the person.
 Medication-assisted treatment, or MAT, helps reduce symptoms, manage cravings, and get people on the road to recovery.
 Medications used in treatment include:

-Methadone: This medication tricks your brain into believing it is taking opioids.
-It is used to help ween people from opioid drugs.
+- Methadone: This medication tricks your brain into believing it is taking opioids.
+It is used to help wean people from opioid drugs.